johnturpin369/Online-Examination-System/README.md

 # Online-Examination-System
-Final assignment for a Telecommunication Networks course.
-The goal of this assignment was to create server application that students (clients) connect to and complete an examination.
+This is the final assignment for a Telecommunication Networks course.
+The goal of this assignment was to create client/server application whereby students (clients) connect to and complete an examination hosted by a server.
 At the end of the exam, the students are given a final score.
 To run the program ensure that Java is installed on your PC.
 Begin by launching the server application (oesServer) and creating a questionnaire for the students.
 Then launch as many instances of the client application as the number of students specified in server application.

 To launch application from Command Prompt: